Hormone therapy is a treatment that uses medicines to block or lower the amount of hormones in the body to slow down or stop the growth of cancer.

 A gland in the brain called the pituitary gland produces luteinising hormone (LH) which controls the amount of hormones made by the ovaries.

-You will only have this treatment if you haven’t had your menopause yet.
+You will only have this treatment if you have not had your menopause yet.
 After menopause, your ovaries don’t produce hormones, so this type of drug won’t help.

 One LH blocker used for breast cancer is goserelin (Zoladex).